skirexwastaken/Cortex/README.md

-# Cortex: A symbol based language this time
+# Cortex: A symbol based language

 Cortex is a simple esoteric programming language, inspired by Brain Fuck, written in python.